dhellmann/pymotw/PyMOTW/pickle/index.rst

     :synopsis: Python object serialization

 :Purpose: Python object serialization
-:Python Version: pickle at least 1.4, cPickle 1.5
+:Available In: pickle at least 1.4, cPickle 1.5

 The :mod:`pickle` module implements an algorithm for turning an arbitrary Python object into a series of bytes.
 This process is also